Surfskills/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 13-insert_number.c
 A function in C that inserts a number into a sorted singly linked list lists.h 	header file for the C program above

-100-print_tebahpla.py
-Python script that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase

-101-remove_char_at.py
-Python script that creates a copy of the string, removing the character at the position n

-102-magic_calculation.py
-Python function created from a bytecode